Landscaping

 Landscaping requires a certain understanding of horticulture and artistic design, but is not limited to plants and horticulture.
 Sculpting land to enhance usability (patio, walkways, ponds, water features) are also examples of landscaping being used.
 When intended as purely an aesthetic change, the term Ornamental Landscaping is used.

 Often, designers refer to landscaping as an extension of rooms in your house (each one has a function).
 Outdoor spaces have a vast amount of flexibility as far as materials and function.
-It is often said the only limitation to outdoor space is one’s imagination.
+It is often said the only limitation to outdoor space is one's imagination.

 Understanding the land

 Construction requires both study and observation, and the process varies in different parts of the world.
 Landscaping varies according to different regions.
 Therefore, normally local natural experts are recommended if it is done for the first time.
 Understanding of the site is one of the chief essentials for successful landscaping.
-Different natural features and phenomena, like the position of the Sun, terrain, topography, soil qualities, prevailing winds, depth of the frost line, and the system of native flora and fauna must be taken into account.
+Different natural features and phenomena, like the position of the sun, terrain, topography, soil qualities, prevailing winds, depth of the frost line, and the system of native flora and fauna must be taken into account.
 Sometimes the land is not fit for landscaping.
 In order to landscape it, the land must be reshaped to direct water for appropriate drainage.
 This reshaping of land is called grading.
-Sometimes in large landscaping projects for example, parks, sports fields and reserves soil may need to be improved by adding nutrients for growth of plants or turf, this process is called soil amelioration.
+Sometimes in large landscaping projects like, parks, sports fields and reserves soil may need to be improved by adding nutrients for growth of plants or turf, this process is called soil amelioration.

 Removal of earth from the land is called cutting while when earth is added to the slope, it is called filling.
 Sometimes the grading process may involve removal of excessive waste (landfills), soil and rocks, so designers should take into account while in the planning stage.